geogeeks-au/geogeeks-au.github.io/2025/1108_osm-carlisle.md

 commons_category: Geogeeks 2025-11-08
 ---

-We are taking to the newly opened Long Park to map some of the new features in under the new trainline.
+We are taking to the newly opened Long Park to map some of the new features in under the new train line.

 Meet us for a free coffee (paid for by our sponsor, [OSGeo Oceania][osgeo]) and a chat at [Cafe Bella Rosa][cafe].
 We'll decide on some routes, then walk around surveying features in small groups, before meeting back for lunch at the [Carlisle Hotel][pub].

 Everyone is welcome; no mapping experience is necessary.
-Just bring a phone or tablet or a map to draw on.
+Just bring a phone or tablet or a [paper map](https://fieldpapers.org/) to draw on.
 You will learn about OpenStreetMap (OSM) and how to survey points of interest (POIs) and more!
 Browse our recommended editors on our [getting started page][osm-start], if you want to.